margaretmf/margaretmf.github.io/teaching.md

 * The Wilderness

 ### What? ###
-* "'what woudl happen if Brian hadn't been rescued, if he had had to survive in the winter?'"
+* "'what would happen if Brian hadn't been rescued, if he had had to survive in the winter?'"
 * "survival in winter" - running two Iditarods, hunting and trapping a a boy and young man - the challenge became interesting"
 * Survival Packet, Hatched, Radio Signal, Rescuing